1990–91 Orlando Magic season

 The 1990–91 Orlando Magic season was the second season for the Orlando Magic in the National Basketball Association.

+Season summary

+Off-season

 After finishing with an 18–64 record in their inaugural season, the Magic received the fourth overall pick in the 1990 NBA draft, and selected small forward Dennis Scott out of Georgia Tech University.
-Also, after playing in the Central Division in the Eastern Conference the previous year, the Magic would move into the Western Conference, and settle into the Midwest Division.
+During the off-season, the team signed free agent Greg Kite.
+After playing in the Central Division in the Eastern Conference the previous season, the Magic moved into the Western Conference, and settled into the Midwest Division this season.